SunsetFi/stationeers-api-mod/README.md

 # Usage

-Make HTTP requests to `localhost:4444`.
+Make HTTP requests to your server's port.
 Expect responses to be `application/json`

 # Configuration